lgartrell11/portfolio/README.md

 #   This javascript file is used to test the functionality of the App.js.
 It utilizes jest to do so.
 #
 # App.js:
-#   This Javascript file, worked on by both my partner and I, was the main page of our app/webpage.
+#   This Javascript file, worked on by both my partner and I, was the main page of our app.
 It contains all the child components and
 #   functionality needed for a properly working frontend.
+#
+# addSong.php:
+#   Similar to addSong.js, this php file allowed the user the add songs to a database
+#
+# Registration.php:
+#   This php file served as the registration page for my partner and I's webpage.
+#
+# update.php:
+#   This php file serves the same functionality as the edit.js file, though this file is utilzied for a webpage and not an app
+#
+# Screenshot 2023-10-18:
+#   Screenshot of the SQL database we used for my partner and I's app and website.
+#
+# delete.php:
+#   This php file serves the same functionality as the delete.js file, though this file is utilzied for a webpage and not an app
+#
+#